 A variety of RID repellent products come in the form of sprays or creams is available and can be purchased online from the Australian online Store or the one in the UK.

 RID’s Medicated Plus Antiseptic range of products seem to be the top of the class and offer the most effective mosquito repellent with the added constituents of Chamomile to soothe the bite and Vitamin E which assists in wound healing in addition to the Medicated formulation of antiseptic and a fly repellent.

-The anti-inflammatory agents of Chamomile & Vitamin E will relieve stinging, itching and swelling, caused by insect bites, nettles and prickles.
+The anti-inflammatory agents of Chamomile & Vitamin E will relieve stinging, itching and swelling, caused by insect bites, nettles, and prickles.
 This means that if an insect does bite, RID soothes the itching and swelling, reducing the temptation to scratch the bite.
 If the itch is scratched and the skin is broken, RID assists in preventing bacterial infection.
 There are RID Repellents for children and a Tropical Strength product that you can buy.

 Reality about Insects that bite in Africa and Disease:

 Yes, you can get Malaria in Uganda and Rwanda, there are some things you do not know about Malaria.
-It takes a female mosquito that has bitten someone with malaria and then flies to a “nearby” person – dwelling and they come down with it, this is why malaria spreads in slums.
-On Safari you are away from civilization and close quarters, the mosquito is not carrying malaria and we have never had a client come down with malaria.
+It takes a female mosquito that has bitten someone with malaria and then flies to another person infecting them with Malaria-Mosquitoes do not fly far, the further you are from other tents, cottages or rooms you are better off, also the female mosquito must first bite someone with malaria.

-Tsetse Flies created the parks today through wiping out the population with sleeping sickness.
+Tsetse Flies created the parks today by wiping out the population with sleeping sickness.
 There is not sleeping sickness carried by tsetse flies in parks.
 Dengue fever which is carried by mosquitoes – we have never read of a tourist in Uganda or Rwanda come down with it, though in other regions including the Kenya Coast they have.